n8n-io/n8n-docs/docs/user-management/two-factor-auth.md

 4. Enter the code from your app in **Code from authenticator app**.
 5. Select **Continue**. n8n displays recovery codes.
 6. Save the recovery codes.
 You need these to regain access to your account if you lose your authenticator.

+## Disable 2FA for your instance

+Self-hosted users can configure their n8n instance to disable 2FA for all users by setting `N8N_MFA_ENABLED` to false.
+Note that n8n ignores this if existing users have 2FA enabled.
+Refer to [Configuration methods](/hosting/environment-variables/configuration-methods/) for more information on configuring your n8n instance with environment variables.